This one made me laugh.

 And friends, that is why I am shutting down buzz.
 Not because I don’t like it (in fact I really hate facebook for what it has and Buzz lacks) but because it’s too invasive, just like my friends throwing a party at our studio at office hours.

-Now this is a nice proposal (Spanish) for a search engine redesign by Yusef Hassan:
+Now for a search engine redesign by Yusef Hassan:

 Where Search does a “classic search”, Re-find looks on what I already have seen (and starts digging on my social info up in the cloud) and Discover does te opposite bringing results I’ve never seen before.